 If Cloudways sounds like the right host for your website (or if you just want to get an inside look at what their hosting has to offer) then our setup guide is the perfect next step. will walk you through the steps of getting your cloud server setup with Cloudways.
 Are you ready?

-To get started go to the Cloudways homepage click on the link to start your free trial.
+To get started go to the Cloudways homepage click on the link to get started for free.
 You’ll be taken to the main Cloudways signup page.
 You can choose to login with your LinkedIn or Github account but we prefer to sign in the old fashioned way with email.

 Simply enter your email address and a password.
 You should then get an activation email in a few minutes.

-Once you receive your activation email click on the giant green button to activate your account now.
+Once you receive your activation email click on the big green button to activate your account now.